ritch/mdoq/README.md

 **name** *String*

 The name of the middleware which to define.
-If a name is provided, the middleware will not be added to the current query.
+If a name is provided, the middleware will not be added to the current `operation`.
 Instead it will be provided to any descendent of the current **mdoq** object.

 To enable a middleware defined by name, just include the name of the middleware.